-When we first launched our Holographic Glitter Sunscreen it became an instant hit with real-life unicorns everywhere.
-But it wasn't all magic and rainbows.
-We soon found ourselves on the receiving end of some tough critiques on social media, as some of our environmentally-minded fans and customers made us aware of the not-so sparkly side of glitter – ocean plastic pollution. 😢Read on to find out how glitter can impact our environment, and what we’re doing about it.
+When we first launched our Holographic Glitter Sunscreen it became an instant hit, but it wasn't all sunshine and rainbows.
+We soon found ourselves on the receiving end of some tough critiques on social media, as our environmentally-minded fans made us aware of the not-so sparkly side of glitter – ocean plastic pollution. 😢Read on to find out how glitter can impact our environment, and what we’re doing about it.

 From bucking gender norms to breaking down stereotypes, glitter helps us express our shiny selves like nothing else can.
 And because of this, it’s everywhere.
 From craft rooms in kindergartens, to makeup tutorials on YouTube, to... the middle of the Pacific Ocean?!